galiprandi/webTemplate/README.md

 # webTemplate
-Template for star website dev
+Template for star website development

+Documentation in progres...